glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 After all of the tuning parameters have been evaluated, the optimal combination of tuning parameters can be selected using a BIC-type selection criteria, which can be specified using the \code{selectControl()} argument \code{BIC\_option}.
 Using the \code{BIC\_option} argument, the user can select one of four BIC-type selection criteria, given in Table \ref{tab:BIC_options}, to select the best model.

-Refer to the discussion in Section \ref{sec:model-selection} for further details about these BIC-type options as well as their respective pros and cons.
+Refer to the discussion in Section ``Tuning parameter selection'' for further details about these BIC-type options as well as their respective pros and cons.

 The argument \code{pre\_screen} allows users to screen out some random effects at the start of the algorithm.
 When \code{pre\_screen} is set to \code{TRUE} (the default) and the number of random effects predictors is 5 or more, a minimal penalty model is fit using a small penalty for the fixed and random effects and relatively lax convergence criteria.
 If at the end of the pre-screening procedure the variance of a random effect is penalized to 0 or is estimated to be less than \(10^{-2}\), that predictor is restricted to have a zero-valued random effect variance for all models fit by the algorithm.
 The pre-screening procedure is not implemented if the number of random effects is less than five.
-This pre-screening procedure is a way for the user to speed up the algorithm in large dimensions.
+This threshold of five random effect predictors is an ad hoc choice by the authors; the purpose of the pre-screening procedure is to allow the user to speed up the variable selection procedure when the full model contains a large number of random effects.

 The argument \code{lambda.min.presc} adjusts the value of the random effect penalty parameter $\lambda_1$ used in the pre-screening step and the minimal penalty model fit for the BIC-ICQ calculation, where the minimum penalty used for the random effects is \code{lambda.min.presc} \(\times \lambda_{max}\).
 See package documentation for further details about this argument and other minor arguments not discussed here.